kekoakon/apple_mobility_analysis_f2021/README.md

 ### Change Log

+* 2020-09-27: Attempted to turn code in second script into a function.
+Updated script one to run inside of a for loop.
 * 2020-09-23: Added second script to use dplyr to tally up the count of cities and counties in a given state that have data from the different transportation types